wolfgangasdf/iqp-book/ad-perturbation-theory-degenerate.md

 The two new wavefunctions $\psi^{(0)}_+$ (left) and $\psi^{(0)}_-$ (right) lifting the degeneracy of first-order perturbation theory.
 ```

-It is clear that $\psi^{(0)}_+$ has the higher energy, since it has a much higher expectation value at the position of the perturbation, this increases the energy of that state.
+It is clear that $\psi^{(0)}_+$ must have a higher energy, since it has a higher expectation value at the position of the perturbation, and this increases the energy of that state.

-## Wrapping up

-`[slide]`

-We check if now our approach for degenerate perturbation theory works:
+We check if now our approach for degenerate perturbation theory works for the new states, and calculate the numerator:

 $$
 \langle\psi_+^{(0)}|H' |\psi^{(0)}_-\rangle = 0
 $$(ad-ptd-16)

-which is exactly what we need that the expression for the perturbed states does not blow up!
+This is exactly what we need such that the expression for the perturbed states does not blow up!

 $$
 \left|\psi_n^{(1)}\right\rangle=\sum_{m\neq n}\frac{\left\langle\psi_m^{(0)}\right|H'\left|\psi_n^{(0)}\right\rangle}{E_n^{(0)}-E_m^{(0)}}\left|\psi_m^{(0)}\right\rangle